How to Avoid Extreme Stomach Pain After Protein Shake

 - Try heat therapy.
 Applying a heating pad or hot water bottle to your abdomen can help relax muscles and relieve cramps.

-- Consult a healthcare professional.
+- Consult a trusted healthcare professional.
 If your stomach pain is severe, persistent, or accompanied by other symptoms such as fever, vomiting, or bloody stools, seek medical attention promptly.
 It could be a sign of a more serious condition that requires professional diagnosis and treatment.

 Although the tips above can help relieve protein shake stomach pain, the best course of action is to learn how to avoid it in the first place.